alosadagrande/tekton-dpdk/openshift-tekton-dpdk/blog.md

 ## Scenario

-In this blog post we are going to show how to leverage Red Hat's [DPDK builder image](egistry.redhat.io/openshift4/dpdk-base-rhel8) available from Red Hat's official registry to build applications powered by DPDK.
+In this blog post we are going to show how to leverage Red Hat's [DPDK builder image](registry.redhat.io/openshift4/dpdk-base-rhel8) available from Red Hat's official registry to build applications powered by DPDK.
 In this task, an automated process (pipeline) driven by Cloud-native CI/CD on OpenShift called OpenShift Pipelines will assist us.

-This repository contains information on how to build a DPDK application using [OpenShift Pipelines](https://www.openshift.com/learn/topics/pipelines) based on [Tekton](https://tekton.dev/).
-The target is to create a pipeline that allow us to build and deploy a DPDK application.
+The goal is to create a pipeline that allow us to build and deploy a DPDK application.
 In this example, we are going to install [testPMD](https://doc.dpdk.org/guides/testpmd_app_ug/), which is an application that can be used to test the DPDK in a packet forwarding mode and also to access NIC hardware features such as Flow Director.
-[Pktgen](https://pktgen-dpdk.readthedocs.io/en/latest/) is another example of a DPDK application that can be build.

-> :exclamation: In this case testPMD serves as an example of how to build a more fully-featured application using the DPDK SDK.
+> :exclamation: In this case testPMD serves as an example of how to build a more fully-featured application using the DPDK base image.

-Finally, we are going to create two pipelines to deploy testPMD on **upstream** and **downstream** DPDK base images.
+PIPELINE DIAGRAM TO BE CREATED

 ## Environment

 * An OpenShift Container Platform 4.5 cluster
-* [OpenShift Pipelines](https://www.openshift.com/learn/topics/pipelines) based on [Tekton](https://tekton.dev/) instellad as the CI/CD tool.
-It is available to install from OpenShift's OperatorHub.
+* [OpenShift Pipelines](https://www.openshift.com/learn/topics/pipelines) based on [Tekton](https://tekton.dev/) installed as the CI/CD tool.
+OpenShift Pipelines Operator v1.0.1 is available to install from OpenShift's OperatorHub.
 * Demo files:
   * [Demo Repository](https://github.com/alosadagrande/tekton-dpdk)
   * Tekton Files